Small Business HQ

 • The S-Corp ceases to exist after the conversion.

 The statutory merger process is more complicated than the statutory conversion process.
-However, some states don’t allow statutory conversions and S-Corp owners have to use the merger process to convert an S-Corp to an LLC.
+However, some states don’t allow statutory conversions and S-Corp owners have to use the merger process to convert S-Corp to LLC.

 How to Convert an S-Corp

-1. Create a New LLC
+1. Create a New Limited Liability Company (LLC)

 2. Stockholders Should Vote to Approve the Merger